-Best Book Writing Software: Grammarly Versus Hemingway - The Write Practice
+Grammarly Vs. Hemingway: A Professional Writer's Review

 You were born to tell stories and share your message with the world.
 But you sit down to type and something terrible happens.
 Your fingers misspell things.
 Verbs switch tenses as you type.
 Nothing works quite like it did when it was still just a compelling idea in your head.

-You reread and catch a few errors, but what if you’ve reached the end of your grammar prowess?
-Need some book writing software to help improve your writing?
+You reread and catch a few grammatical errors, but what if you’ve reached the end of your grammar prowess?
+Can some book writing software help improve your writing?
+Take a look at this online editor and readability app and see if one or both of them will work for you.
+Let's see how Grammarly vs Hemingway stack up.

-Best Book Writing Software: The Magic of Grammarly and Hemingway
+Best Book Writing Software: The Magic of Grammarly vs Hemingway App

 My high schoolers are just beginning their journey as writers.
-They can’t always wait for me to wave my special English teacher green grammar pen over their work.
-When we first begin writing in earnest, we all make common errors like misspelling, verb tense problems, and comma misuse.
+They can’t always wait for me to wave my special English teacher green grammar pen over each piece of writing.
+I like for them to have access to editing tools and grammar checkers outside of those offered in their word processing docs.

+It's not just for students though.
+We all make common errors like misspelling, verb tense problems, and comma misuse.
 Sometimes, our sentences are too long and hard to follow.

+While I always recommend having an editor, there are times even as a professional writer, you just need a quick grammar tool to help polish a blog post or social media post or even find (and eliminate!) glaring grammar errors before sending something off to a reader or editor.

 We can begin to fix these mistakes ourselves with a little help from some book writing software like Grammarly and Hemingway.